requirejs/requirejs/tests/README.md

 First build allplugins-require.js in build/require, since one test relies on an up-to-date version.

-* tests/doh/runner.html?testUrl=../all in all the browsers
+* All browsers: tests/doh/runner.html?testUrl=../all in all the browsers
+* Node: node all-server.js
-* java -jar ../build/lib/rhino/js.jar all-rhino.js
+* Rhino: java -jar ../build/lib/rhino/js.jar all-server.js
 * Optional, only do on major refactors: tests/commonjs, run each file in browser.

 ## Node testing